Solo Stove Review

 Cons of the Solo Stove Review

 - It can be a little challenging to learn how to clean.
-You have to wait until the entire smokeless Solo Stove is cool before tipping it over to get all the ash from the bottom.
+You have to wait until the entire smokeless Solo Stove is cool before removing the ashtray.

 - It takes a while to burn out if you’re already done with your Solo Stove fire pit experience and don’t want to wait to go inside.